jaantollander/masters-thesis/content/40_results.md

 We found that some of the observed entry identifiers did not conform to the format on the settings described in Section \ref{entry-identifier-format}.
 Table \ref{tab:jobid-examples} demonstrates some of the entry identifiers we observed.

-The first issue is missing Job ID values.
+The first issue is missing job ID values.
-A non-system user ID that runs a job on compute nodes has a Slurm Job ID set; thus, the identifier should include it.
+Slurm sets a Slurm job ID for all non-system users (user ID greater than 999) running jobs on compute nodes via Slurm, and the identifier should include it.
-However, we found that there were entries where they were systematically missing.
+However, we found many entries from non-system user IDs on compute nodes without a job ID.
 Due to these issues, data from the same job might scatter into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.
 The issue might be related to problems fetching the environment variable's value.
 This issue occurred in both MDSs and OSSs on Puhti.

-The second issue is that there were malformed entry identifiers.
+The second, more serious issue is that there were malformed entry identifiers.
 The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
 A recent bug report mentioned broken job ID fields [@jobid-atomic], which looked similar to our problems.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.